swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 <a name="other-attribute-requirements"></a>
 ##### 2.3.1.2.
 Other attribute requirements

-E-mail address, when present, SHALL be stored in a Subject Alternative Name extension as an rfc822Name.
+An e-mail address, when present, SHALL be stored in a Subject Alternative Name extension as an rfc822Name.

 <a name="authentication-context-and-attribute-mapping"></a>
 #### 2.3.2.
 Authentication Context and Attribute mapping

-Certificates MUST include an `AuthContextExtension` according to \[[AuthCont](#authcont)\].
+Certificates MUST include an `AuthContextExtension` according to \[[RFC7773](#rfc7773)\].
 This extension SHALL include one SAML Authentication Context Information element identified by the XML schema name space identifier:

 > `http://id.elegnamnden.se/auth-cont/1.0/saci`